openvstorage/ovs-documentation/Installation/essentials.md

 ### RDMA
 Open vStorage only supports RDMA in clusters where each node of the cluster has RDMA capable hardware.

+### Backends
+It is a best practice to not have more than 100 to 125 physical disks in a single backend.
+Once you reach that (soft) limit it is advised to create a new backend.

 ### Getting Help

 Open vStorage has a large community which is more than happy to provide